-Code-word determines the window in which the peak demand is calculated:.
+Code-word determines the window in which the peak demand is calculated:

 FIXED Default, specifies a demand window that starts at the beginning of the hour, and is DEMAND-INTERVAL long.
-After this fixed interval of time passes, the window clears and starts recounting, starting at the end of the previous interval from one minute to the next, and from one hour into the next.
+After this fixed interval of time passes, the window clears and starts recounting, starting at the end of the previous interval SLIDING Specifies a window of DEMAND-INTERVAL long that continuously slides from one minute to the next, and from one hour into the next.
 The window continuously counts; as a new minute's consumption is added, the oldest minute's consumption is dropped.